knutsoned/neighbor-express/README.md

 Now you have your own deployment of the Neighbor Express website.
 You can click the production deployment link in Vercel to see the live site.

+NOTE: For local development, copy .env.example to .env and fill in the variables above.
+Then you can "npm run dev" will work locally.

 You're almost there!
 The next step is to use the Airtable CMS to customize the website for your city.

 #### Change site content